 Q12: Why do I have to redact personal identifying information?

 The Superior Court adopted a privacy rule, SCR 5(f)(1), which applies to most divisions, requiring that the filer redact or remove from the public record the following information: Social Security numbers, dates of birth, financial account numbers and names of minors.
 If you need to include such information in a particular filing, a motion should be filed seeking permission to file the un-redacted filing under seal and, upon approval by the court, a redacted copy can then be submitted, in paper, under seal.

 Q13: Can I file a complaint (new case) electronically?

-New Complaints can be eFiled in Civil actions only.
+New Complaints can be eFiled in Civil, Tax, Small Claims & Landlord Tenant.
 See FAQs regarding Case Initiation.
 Other complaints must be paper filed via mail or at the courthouse.
 After a case number is assigned, all subsequent documents must be filed electronically, with the exception of sealed cases, sealed documents, Affidavits of Service, and Writs.
 Please consult the respective eFiling Orders for further details.